Jesus Teaches Nicodemus

-Suggested Emphasis: Being “born again” means having a new beginning with the Holy Spirit, God and Jesus.
+Suggested Emphasis: God offers us a fresh start.
+Being “born again” means having a new beginning with the Holy Spirit, Jesus, and God the Father.

 Story Overview: